modular/modular/KGEN/docs/public/programming-manual.md

 This simple type is a pointer to a "null-terminated" string data allocated with malloc, using old-school C APIs for clarity.
-It implements the `__copyinit__`, which maintains the invariant that each instance of MyString owns their underlying pointer and frees it on destruction.
+It implements the `__copyinit__`, which maintains the invariant that each instance of `MyString` owns its underlying pointer and frees it upon destruction.
 This implementation builds on tricks we’ve seen above, and implements a `__moveinit__` constructor, which allows it to completely eliminate temporary copies in some common cases.
 You can see this behavior in this code sequence: